deutschebank/fluxnova-docs-manual/content/introduction/supported-environments.md

 ---

 Run Flowave in every Java-runnable environment.
 Flowave is supported with our QA infrastructure in the following environments.
-Here you can find more information about our [enterprise support](http://flowave.finos.org/platform-7/editions/).

 {{< note title="Supported Environments" class="info" >}}
   Please note that the environments listed in this section depend on the version of Flowave.
-Please select the corresponding version of this documentation to see the environment that fits to your version of Flowave. e.g., [supported environments for version 7.15](http://docs.flowave.finos.org/7.15/guides/user-guide/#introduction-supported-environments)
+Please select the corresponding version of this documentation to see the environment that fits to your version of Flowave. e.g., [supported environments for version 1.0](http://docs.flowave.finos.org/1.0/guides/user-guide/#introduction-supported-environments)
 {{< /note >}}